liuworkgit/JS-library-project/README.md

 ## Future Goals
 I intend to implement these goals after the fundamental user stories have been completed.

-1. Optimize showBook's cohesion by splitting its functionality into separate functions, as it is currently handling multiple tasks, which is unnecessary and bad practice.
-2. Fix the "new book" form to the right of the page.
+1. Fix the "new book" form to the right of the page.
-3. Reformat the book entries so they look better and allow the user to submit a book cover as well.
+2. Reformat the book entries so they look better and allow the user to submit a book cover as well.